LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ![df_clean.head()](/assets/images/posts/25_05_20/2_1_df.png)
 ![df_shape](/assets/images/posts/25_05_20/2_1_after.png)

-The shape of our data has reduced from 74x25 to 26x5 [rows x columns].
-In addition the number of credit points decreased from 1193 to 180 credits.
+The shape of our data has **reduced from 74x25 to 26x5** [rows x columns].
+In addition the number of credit points **decreased from 1193 to 180** credits.

-This seems to be much more reliable!
+This seems to be much **more reliable!**

-### 2.2 Rename Modules that cannot be distinguished from Others
+### 2.2 Rename Modules that cannot be distinguished from others
-During doublechecking our data after the recent changes, we notice three modules called "Anerkennung" that cannot be distinguished from each other.
+During **doublechecking** our data after the recent changes, we notice three modules called "Anerkennung" that cannot be distinguished from each other.
 These are modules I have attended abroad.
-We should rename these modules manually since the scraping process was not able to receive the correct names in the automated process.
+We should **rename these modules manually** since the scraping process was not able to receive the correct names in the automated process.

 ```python
   #Manipulate data in column "Module" since "Anerkennung" is not the modules name (course taken abroad and credited in Germany)